Accreditations, and how they can help

 So let’s get going then.

 All illustration of the reason for accreditations:

-In response to this, the term Grass-fed and finished Beef was started which, aside from making no sense as a standalone term, eventually morphed into an accreditation overseen by the US Department of Agriculture.
+In response to this, the term Grass-fed and finished Beef was started which, aside from making no sense as a standalone term, eventually morphed into an accreditation overseen by the US Department of Agriculture (USDA).
 This is a third-party accreditation (USDA being the third party, the farmer and consumer being the first and second) that verifies that the cow has only eaten grass or grass-based feed for its entire life after it stopped drinking its mother’s milk.
 The standard also states that the cow must “have continuous access to pasture during the growing season”.

-This approach is typical in many areas.
-All around the world, anywhere that people are trying to do something good, there are examples like these of people leveraging language and terminology for their own gain, often at the cost of a misled consumer.
+This scenario is typical in many areas of life.
+All around the world, anywhere that people are trying to do something good, there are examples like these of other people leveraging language and terminology for their own gain, often at the cost of a misled consumer.
 “Green Washing” or “Social Washing” are some of the terms for these types of behaviours.
 The role of third-party accreditations is to prevent exactly this from happening, and this function is necessary in many areas of society.
 The value that such accreditations uphold and enable are the foundation for a large portion of the good that happens in the world, and these mechanisms continue to shine the light on corruption and deceptive practices around the world.
 But, it’s not that simple.

 Not all third-party accreditations are created equal: